Raj005/workout-app/README.md

 ## To Do :

+- Authentication
-- authorization of requests using jwt
+- Role based authorization
 - Frontend